Slip And Fall Injury Lawyer Mount Prospect

 According to the National Floor Safety Institute, slip and fall accidents account for over one million emergency room visits a year and they are the leading cause of all “on the job” injuries or workers’ compensation claims.

-If you’re injured and need to speak with a Mount Prospect, Illinois slip and fall Lawyer, contact our office at 312-848-9783.
+If you’re injured and need to speak with a slip and fall accident lawyer in Mount Prospect, contact our office at 312-848-9783.
 If you are injured in a slip and fall accident, you may want to bring a claim against the property owner for compensation for your damages.
-However, all slip and falls are not equal.
+However, all accidents are not equal.
 Just because you fell does not mean you automatically have a claim – in fact, in many and maybe even most cases, you may not have a claim

 The General Rule